-Security assurances are issued by the Office of Investigation and Security of the Department of Commerce.
-Security assurances are required for all Council members and are valid for five years.
+Security assurances are issued by the Office of Security of the Department of Commerce. (http://osec.doc.gov/osy/) Security assurances are required for all Council members and are valid for five years.
 Other staff and advisory group members may be required to obtain clearances at the Council's discretion.
 Those who have not been cleared may not participate in meetings, closed for reasons of national security, or have access to any classified information.
 Council staff should maintain adequate records to determine when to initiate renewal requests as clearances expire and to request initial and renewal security clearances.